ibm-cloud-docs/solution-tutorials/connect-landingzone-client-vpn.md

 ### Problem
 {: #solution-connect-client-vpn-problem}

 Let's say that you deployed the [Red Hat OpenShift Container Platform on VPC landing zone](https://cloud.ibm.com/catalog/architecture/deploy-arch-ibm-slz-ocp-95fccffc-ae3b-42df-b6d9-80be5914d852-global?catalog_query=aHR0cHM6Ly9jbG91ZC5pYm0uY29tL2NhdGFsb2cjcmVmZXJlbmNlX2FyY2hpdGVjdHVyZQ%3D%3D){: external} deployable architecture.
-In the {{site.data.keyword.cloud_notm}} console, you can see that the cluster is created and healthy.
+In the {{site.data.keyword.cloud_notm}} console, you can see that the cluster is created and working correctly.
 When you try to access the Red Hat OpenShift web console on the management cluster, you see this error:

 > It is not possible to access the Red Hat OpenShift console because the cluster is accessible only on the management VPC’s private network, which is locked down and not accessible from the internet.